 The International Health Terminology Standards Development Organization (IHTSDO), which owns and maintains SNOMED CT is continuing to work with the International Council of Nurses (ICN) in developing and maintaining an equivalence table of nursing diagnoses and interventions between SNOMED CT and the ICNP.
 There is also an IHTSDO Nursing Special Interest Group that supports the development and implementation of SNOMED CT in ensuring it supports nursing requirements for electronic documentation in the EHR (https://www.healthcareitnews.com/news/icn-and-ihtsdo-collaborate-improve-care-through-standardization).

-The future of standardization and interoperability is looking brighter.
-With ongoing national initiatives and continuing development and partnership of standard healthcare terminologies, such as SNOMED CT and ICNP in both medicine and nursing.
+The future of standardization and interoperability is looking brighter, with ongoing national initiatives and continued development and partnership of standard healthcare terminologies, such as SNOMED CT and ICNP in both medicine and nursing.

 Martin, K.S., Monsen, K.A., Bowles, K.H.
 (2011).
 The Omaha System and Meaningful Use: Applications for Practice, Education, and Research.
 CIN: Computers, Informatics, Nursing, 29 (1), 52-58. https://www.ncbi.nlm.nih.gov/pubmed/21099545

 Sensmeier J. Alliance for Nursing Informatics statement to the Robert Wood Johnson Foundation Initiative on the Future of Nursing: acute care focusing on the area of technology.
 Comp Inform Nurs.
 2010;28(1):63–67. https://www.ncbi.nlm.nih.gov/pubmed/19940623